TRex22/ocr-file/README.md

   doc.to_pdf

   # How to merge files into a single PDF:
+  # The files can be images or other PDFs
   filepaths = []
   documents = file_paths.map { |path| OcrFile::ImageEngines::PdfEngine.open_pdf(path, password: '') }
   merged_document = OcrFile::ImageEngines::PdfEngine.merge(documents)